 Although smart phones and computers themselves contain magnets, we believe it better to err on the side of caution if you are unsure of a magnet's depth of field.

 Placing strong magnets such as neodymium magnets on computer, television or other display screens can distort colours and cause irreparable damage.

 Magnets can cause pinch injuries and should therefore be handled with extreme care and kept away from children.
 If ingested, medical attention must be sought immediately.

 Our flexible magnetic material is compliant to the European Toy Safety Standard EN71-3:2013 + A1:2014.

-As a precaution, it is recommended that anyone with a pacemaker (or similar medical device), or within the first trimester of pregnancy should avoid handling magnets.
+As a precaution, it is recommended that anyone with a pacemaker (or similar medical device) should avoid handling magnets.
 If in any doubt, consult your medical practitioner first.

 Magnets such as neodymium magnets will shatter or chip if dropped or allowed to attract to one another over a large enough distance.
 This is due to the manufacturing process known as sintering, whereby the constituent elements are compressed together.

 Magnets that chip or shatter can cause injury due to cuts from newly exposed sharp edges or from flying fragments.
 Therefore, we recommend using eye protection when handling powerful magnets.